Return to Our School

 His attitude and behaviour towards learning is always positive and inspirational.
 Well done Freddie!

-Emma consistently displays the Manland values in Year 1.
+Emma consistently displays the Manland values.
 She inspires others with her excellent behaviour and manners, always setting a positive example.
 Emma takes responsibility for her own learning by listening carefully and following instructions sensibly.

 In every lesson, in every subject, Emma always aspires to do her best and will persevere independently to complete her work.
 She is also very helpful in the classroom and on the playground.
 She will tidy up other children’s belongings or play equipment, even if she hasn’t been using them.